gregorywaynepower/Python-Exploration/README.md

 # The Modern Python 3 Bootcamp

-Learned that multiline comments don't exist in Python.
-We have the beauty of word-wrap in VS Code though.

 Certain ways we should name variables.
 Variables must start with a letter or an underscore, NO STARTING WITH SYMBOLS.
 We can use letters, numbers, or underscores.
 STILL NO SYMBOlS.
 Variable names are case-sensitve.
 Reason why you can't assign values to symbols, is that they function as operators within Python.

 Naming conventions: Most variables should be "snake_case", "CAPITAL_SNAKE_CASE" usually refers to constants (Like PI), UpperCamelCase is usually used for classes, and __double_underscored_variables__ also called __dunder__ means that you should not touch the variables.